locborgtus/mic/course/2_c/1_hello_world.md

 * Add a `%d` after the `\t`.
 After the string, add a comma and a number, like `123`
 * Re-compile and run
 * Can also do arithmetic.
 Replace `123` with `1 + 2 + 3`.
+* The `%d` means `printf` expects a number in the back.
+* Try `%s`.
+That means string.
+Try using that to print your name in the back.
+* A few other things to try:
+  * Add another `%d` somewhere, but don't give it a number in the back.
+Compile.
+  * Add another printf.
+Use a combination of `\n` and no `\n` to see what happens.